anaskhan496/Cpp-Projects/System-Monitor/README.md

 ## Instructions

-1. Clone the project repository: `git clone https://github.com/udacity/CppND-System-Monitor-Project-Updated.git`
+1. Clone the starter project repository: `git clone https://github.com/udacity/CppND-System-Monitor-Project-Updated.git`

 2. Build the project: (Note : Delete the build directory existing in the System Monitor Directory.
 It will cause issues when running cmake)
  `mkdir build`,